Revisiting Q-ball Interactions with Matters: Scattering of Quarks

 We also have the charge-conjugated part inside and outside Q-ball.
-Once we obtain the solution for the matching conditions among $\Psi^\mathrm{in \,, out}_{j,m}$, it is trivial that the charge-conjugated part satisfy the matching condition.
+Once we obtain the solution to the matching conditions among $\Psi^\mathrm{in \,, out}_{j,m}$, it is trivial that the charge-conjugated part satisfy the matching condition.
 Hence, we consider the matching conditions for the Dirac spinors $\Psi^\mathrm{in \,, out}_{j,m}$ in the following.

-We assign different momenta for different massless quarks with the different helicity similar to the previous two sections.
+We assign different momenta to different massless quarks with the different helicity similarly to the previous subsection.
 Summing a specific linear combination over $\kappa$ gives a definite chirality of the plane-wave solution for a massless fermion (shown in \cref{app:SSH}).
 We define the wave functions leading to definite chirality after the summation as follows.

 Here, $\varkappa$ is positive integer, and $\pm$ indicates the chirality.